pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 Author: Honza Javorek
 Twitter: honzajavorek
 Gravatar: mail@honzajavorek.cz
 About: [Honza](http://honzajavorek.cz) is a software engineer.
 Since 2011, he has been helping to develop the [Czech Python user group](http://python.cz/).
-He works at [Apiary](https://apiary.io/) as a maintainer of [Dredd](https://github.com/apiaryio/dredd), an Open Source tool for testing web APIs.
+He works at [Apiary](https://apiary.io/) as a maintainer of [Dredd](https://github.com/apiaryio/dredd), an open source tool for testing web APIs.

 In June this year we held the [third annual PyCon in the Czech Republic](https://cz.pycon.org/2017/), for the first time held in Prague.
 We’d like to take this opportunity to wrap up the 2017 conference so we can kick things off for 2018!